olebole/irafdoc/doc/specred.dofibers.rst

   <i>skyedit</i> option selected, then after selecting the spectra to be
   combined a query is made for the combining algorithm.
-This allows modifying the default algorithm based on the number of sky spectra selected since the <tt>"avsigclip"</tt> rejection algorithm requires at least three spectra.
+This allows modifying the default algorithm based on the number of sky spectra selected since the <span style="font-family: monospace;">"avsigclip"</span> rejection algorithm requires at least three spectra.
   </p>
   <p>